piomonti/carefl/README.md

 # Code for "Causal Autoregressive Flow"

 This repository contains code to run and reproduce experiments presented in [Causal Autoregressive Flows](https://arxiv.org/abs/2011.02268), presented at the 24th International Conference on Artificial Intelligence and Statistics (AISTATS 2021).

 The repository originally contained the code to reproduce results presented in [Autoregressive flow-based causal discovery and inference](https://arxiv.org/abs/2007.09390), presented at the 2nd ICML workshop on Invertible Neural Networks, Normalizing Flows, and Explicit Likelihood Models (2020).
+Switch to the `workshop` branch to access this version of the code.